Discover some fascinating facts, figures and truths about the New Seven Wonders.

-The dry season in July is the best time to visit as wildlife often emerges looking for water.
-At this stage the temperatures are warm but not baking, and drop at night to be quite cool.
-It is also the time of year that Livingstone Island opens for visitors – this is the spot from which David Livingstone first caught sight of ‘The Smoke That Thunders’, Victoria Falls.
+The dry season in July is the best time to visit Zambia, as wildlife often emerges looking for water.
+The temperature is warm, but not baking and drops at night.
+It is also the time of year that Livingstone Island opens for visitors; this is where David Livingstone first caught sight of ‘The Smoke That Thunders’, the powerful Victoria Falls.
 It’s a spectacular place to view the waterfall, where the rising mists do not block your view, and at a time when the water levels are still high enough to create a dramatic impact.